openmiblab/tutorial-cluster/README.md

 ## 🛠️Structure

-A pipeline repository in miblab has the following subfolders:
+Any pipeline will ultimately read data from a specific location, and write output elsewhere.
+Generally the data will live on a separate read-only folder somewhere in the file system, and the results will be written out in another folder.
+To mimick this process, this tutorial has three top-level folders.
+In reality these may exist at three different locations in the file system:

 - **data**: source data.
-This is a read-only folder
+This is a read-only folder.
 - **build**: this is where all the output appears.
 The folder is created by the scripts if it does not yet exist.
+- **code**: This contains the actual pipeline code including any functionality needed to run on the cluster.

+The **code** folder has a file withe python requirements and the following subfolders:

+- **venv**: a virtual environment with the required software installations.
+- **src**: python source code.
+The top level contains standalone main scripts.
+Any number of subfolders can be used to store helper functions and reusable utility that is used in multiple scripts.
 - **hpc**: folder with top-level unix scripts used to send jobs to the cluster.
 - **logs**: folder where the HPC will deposit logs of the computations.
-- **src**: folder with python source code.
-The top level contains standalone main scripts that can be run on themselves or called from the batch scripts in /hpc.
-Any number of subfolders can be used to store helper functions and reusable utility that is used in multiple scripts.
-- **venv**: a virtual environment created when the code is executed.

-The top level contains a file with the python requirements, as well as the license (always Apache 2.0 in miblab) and this README.

 ## 💻 Usage